 An appetizer is something you eat before a meal after you have been seated.
 They are larger than hors d’oeuvres and compliment the menu being served for dinner.
 A hors d’oeuvres is more of a finger food and is typically served totally separate from a meal or well in advance of a meal.
 They are either passed or stationary but are supposed to be eaten in one to two bites.

 It’s so common, especially around the holidays, to be invited to an “appetizer party” (as they are often called), but now you know that is a misuse of the word.
 Appetizers connote that a dinner will follow, whereas hors d’oeuvres are commonly found at parties with lots of bite sized offerings with no dinner to follow.
-So from now on, you’ll host or attend an hors d’oeuvres party and serve or eat an appetizer while seated at a dinner party.
+Hors d’Oeuvres are often served on individual small tasting plates with cute mini forks that take you back to your tea parties from childhood.
+So from now on, you’ll host an hors d’oeuvres party with small bites and serve an appetizer while seated at a dinner party.

 Here is one of my all time favorite hors d’oeuvres recipes that I shared last Fall !
 This Bacon Cream Cheese Bread Dip will set you up as host of the year!
+Spread a little on each crostini and your guests will be begging for the recipe!
 Bon appetit!

 Meeska, Mooska, Minnie Mouse!